 What are the benefits of studying at Coleg y Cymoedd?

-What do you intend to do next/what are you doing now that you have left?
+What are you doing now that you have left?

 How is the course helping you achieve your ambitions?

 Studying on the BTEC Art & Design course gave me the confidence to peruse a career within art and design, as I always thought that I wouldn’t be able to have a ‘proper job’ doing something in art.
 It made me realise what I really enjoyed doing, and gave me so much creative knowledge and skills, such as learning how to sew, screen printing and making latex moulds.